Transition to school

 1. Transition guidelines

-The Strong and successful start to school transition guidelines (PDF KB) are aimed at principals, leadership teams and Early Stage 1 teachers.
-The guidelines can be used to support planning, implementation and evaluation of transition practices.
+The Strong and successful start to school Transition guidelines (PDF KB) are aimed at principals, leadership teams and Early Stage 1 teachers.
+The guidelines and supporting resources can be used to support planning, implementation and evaluation of transition practices.

 Professional learning has been developed to support the release of the guidelines.
 Enrol in Beginning school strong and successfully: Part 1 and Beginning school strong and successfully: Parts 2, 3 and 4 via MyPL.